Today 21 March, 2015: Love poetry...

 * Triple-B = the Black Bourgeoisie of Brooklyn whom I wrote about here

 Thanks to those lovely, 1990s-born ladies who shared their Tinder hook-up woes with me.
-I wrote
+I wrote this for your generation.

 The spirit of Cecil the lion joins me today in wishing you well on your journey now that you’re retiring from The Daily Show today.
 Cecil has recently been the victim of an ugly tug of war with all sides deploying him to score points for their own agenda.
 If you were still with us to cut through the hyped-up hullaballoo, the world would be a better place.